 When this option is specified, fontspec and luatexja-fontspec are not loaded by default.
 Nevertheless, the packagefontspec can coexist with the option, as the following:

-'''

-\usepackage{fontspec}

-\usepackage[hiragino-pron,nfssonly]{luatexja-preset}

-'''
+\usepackage{fontspec} \usepackage[hiragino-pron,nfssonly]{luatexja-preset} match nodeluxe (enabled by default)

 In this case, one can use \setmainfont etc. to select alphabetic fonts.